RobertClay/MIST/utility/templates/literature_note.md

 > Why was this literature written what problem is it addressing?

+# Background

+> What previous work has been done towards this problem?

 # Methods

 > What methods were used?
 How do they address any issues?